seanrreid/ccs_curriculim_hub/docs/syllabus/README.md

 - How are requests and responses received?
 - What is the Domain Name System (DNS)?

-## 7. Working in the Browser
+### Week 11: Working in the Browser

 - How to use Google Chrome’s Developer Tools

-### HTML
+- HTML
   - Create tags and elements
   - Write a valid HTML document
   - Construct hierarchy
   - Embed Images
   - Create Links

-### CSS
+- CSS
   - Style HTML elements with selectors
   - CSS specificity and how to use it
   - Color
   - Fonts
   - Box model
   - Positioning
   - Viewports and media queries
   - Introduction to CSS naming conventions
   - Creating web layout with flexbox
   - Basics of web accessibility

-## 8. User Interface (UI) Foundations
+### Weeks 12 & 13: User Interface (UI) Foundations

 - DOM Programming
 - Forms and Validation

-### Asynchronous Programming
+- Asynchronous Programming
   - Understand JavaScript’s Event Loop
   - Use callbacks to add interactivity to web pages

-### JavaScript gotchas
+JavaScript gotchas

 - Avoid common pitfalls related to scoping and hoisting
 - Take advantage of implicit and explicit type coercion

-### ES6
+ES6

 - Arrow functions
 - Object literals